loganjsch/solemate/APISpec.md

 ### 3.1 Delete UserRating - '/{shoe_id}/ratings/{rating_id}' (DELETE)

-Deletes the review of an user of the shoe.
+Deletes the review of a user of the shoe.

 **Request**: